ragini-pandey/fresh-issues/README.md

 # Fresh Issues

-A lightweight React app that helps you discover fresh, beginner-friendly open source issues on GitHub.
+A lightweight React app that helps you discover fresh open source issues on GitHub.
 Filter by language, labels, time window, stars, and more — then jump straight into contributing.

 ## Features